willgallo3/64ResponsiveWeb/README.md

 # Step 5

 Make one version of the site where you click the image and it starts downloading the file.<br>
-Make a second version where you click the image, and the larger image window pops up, with a download button overlayed on it.<br>
+Make a second version where you click the image, and the larger image window pops up, with a download button overlayed on it.
 It should have one download button for each filetype in that entry.

 # Step 6